 - Label each box as “fragile”.

-It’s easy, just mind that when a newspaper is used, you’ll often need additional packing materials as some newsprints may colour your glasses if you don’t wrap with something clean first.
+It’s easy, mind that when a newspaper is used, you’ll often need additional packing materials as some newsprints may colour your glasses if you don’t wrap them with something clean first.

 - Use the newspaper as a filler around the already packed glasses.